DerManoMann/dps-pxpost/readme.txt

 The payment module file in the zen-cart/includes/modules/payment/ directory should be uploaded into the includes/modules/payment/ directory on your site.

-The language file in the zen-cart/includes/languages/english/modules/payment/ directory should be uploaded to the includes/languages/english/modules/payment/ directory on your site.
+3.2 The language file in the zen-cart/includes/languages/english/modules/payment/ directory should be uploaded to the includes/languages/english/modules/payment/ directory on your site.

-The dps logo image in the catalog/images/ folder should be uploaded into the zen-cart/images/ directory on your site.
+3.3 The dps logo image in the catalog/images/ folder should be uploaded into the zen-cart/images/ directory on your site.

+3.4 If using PHP with the suhosin extension it is required to have the setting 'suhosin.get.max_value_length' set to also at least 2048 in order to allow PHP to process long redirect urls.

 4. Setup and Configuration